 Tri-Toons Are Another Story.
-Because of their added buoyancy, these boats can get up on plane and typically have WOT speeds in the 40-mph range.
+Because of their added buoyancy, these boats can get up on "plane" and typically have WOT speeds in the 40-mph range.
 Some new tri-toons can go 55 mph to 60 mph when powered with twin 300-hp engines.
-There is even one large pontoon boat on the market with triple 300-hp engines.
 They can be powered with single engines ranging from 150 to 300 horsepower.

 How Much Speed Does Increased Horsepower Give?

 Most buyers are faced with the question of if they buy an extra 50 horsepower, how much faster will the boat go.
 There is no strict answer because there are so many variables boat to boat.